cosmos/cosmos-sdk/CONTRIBUTING.md

 * Cosmos Community SDK Development Call on the last Wednesday of every month at 17:00 UTC.
 * Cosmos Roadmap Prioritization every 4 weeks on Tuesday at 15:00 UTC (limited participation).

-If you would like to join one of those calls, then please contact us on [Discord](https://discord.com/invite/cosmosnetwork) or reach out directly to Cory Levinson from Regen Network (cory@regen.network).
+If you would like to join one of those calls, then please contact us on [Discord](https://discord.com/invite/cosmosnetwork) or reach out directly to Marko (@marbar3778).

 ## Architecture Decision Records (ADR)